DWGT-TV: History

+Prior attempts on forming a government station

-In 1961, the Philippine government, through the Philippine Broadcasting Service established a government TV station called DZFM-TV Channel 10 which it time-shared with two other organizations.
+In 1961, the Philippine government, through the Philippine Broadcasting Service (now Presidential Broadcast Service) established a TV station on channel 10, DZRP-TV, which it time-shared with two other organizations.
 It was financed by government subsidy but had a short life because of channel frequency allocation.

-The frequency rights of Channel 4 were previously owned by one of the ABS-CBN stations in Metro Manila (DZXL-TV 4) when the station moved from channel 9 to channel 4 on November 14, 1969.
+Prior to 1972, the frequency rights of Channel 4 were previously held and operated by one of the ABS-CBN stations in Metro Manila (DZXL-TV 4) when the station moved from channel 9 to channel 4 on November 14, 1969.

+Martial law era

-During the Martial Law era, the government seized the frequency of channel 4 of ABS-CBN, reopened it by the National Media Production Center on February 2, 1974, as Government Television (GTV).
-GTV was located at the former ABS-CBN Broadcasting Center complex on Bohol (now Sgt.
+Upon the declaration of martial law, the government seized the properties of ABS-CBN and reopened channel 4 under the auspices of the National Media Production Center on February 2, 1974, as Government Television (GTV).
+GTV was originally located at the former ABS-CBN Broadcasting Center complex on Bohol (now Sgt.
 Esguerra) Avenue, Quezon City, which was renamed Broadcast Plaza.
-In 1978, it began broadcasting in full color — becoming the last national network that transitioned from the then existing monochrome to color broadcasting.
-By 1980, GTV became MBS (Maharlika Broadcasting System), a full-blown media machinery for former president Ferdinand E. Marcos, and one of four TV stations in operation back then.
-Surprising, though, as Marcos banned Voltes V, MBS carried Daimos.
+In 1976, it began broadcasting in full color — becoming the last national network that transitioned from the then-existing monochrome to color broadcasting.
+By 1980, GTV became MBS (Maharlika Broadcasting System), a full-blown media machinery for former president Ferdinand E. Marcos, and one of four TV networks in operation.

-On February 24, 1986, during a live news conference in Malacañang, rebel forces tried to capture MBS and eventually succeeded.
-At the heat of exchanges between Marcos and then Chief of Staff General Fabian Ver, MBS suddenly went off the air when its facilities were taken over by rebel forces and by that afternoon started broadcasting for the people with its massive marathon coverage.
-Once the government then attempted not to broadcast the situation made by the rebels, only to fail.
+During the People Power Revolution, on February 24, 1986, rebel forces besieged MBS during a live morning news conference in Malacañang.
+The network was eventually captured, abruptly ending the broadcast.
+By 1:25 pm, channel 4 started broadcasting for the people with its massive marathon coverage helmed by Radyo Veritas anchors who were later augmented by other newscasters defecting from their mother stations and former ABS-CBN personnel.
+At one point, government loyalist forces attempted to retake the station but failed.